How do you make your content useful to people? By creating engaging content.

 In other words, as an SEO copywriter, write useful content around informational keywords.
 However, don’t expect the readers to quickly convert over and become customers.
 Rather, utilize informational keywords in your content to nurture an audience and by doing so, you not only engage them, but also build your brand.

 Commercial keywords: Commercial keywords show an ‘intent’ to buy.

 Unlike information keywords, commercial keywords are used with a sense of “desperation” from a search user.
 In other words, there is a mentality of “let’s take some action!”
 The keywords that are used are informing searches that the user has an intent of purchasing a product or signing up for the email list.
 This is important because if an individual signs themselves up with an email, they have a higher chance of being converted to a customer.

 Commercial keywords usually contain certain prefixes and suffixes, like reviews, buy, order, review, compare, free shipping, fast, order now, etc.

-When you write content around commercial keywords, the ultimate goal is to provide useful information on how to use the product, its benefits and features and how to install it, if that’s required.
+Overall, when you write with commercial keywords in mind, remember that the goal is to provide useful information on how to use the product, its benefits, and its features.

 How else can you make your content engaging?

 Take a moment and think about how many articles you go through on a daily basis.
 Now, think about how many of those you actually click on and how many of those you read.
 Every day there are new posts being created, which means that there is constantly new content being posted and shared.
 To put it plain and simple, there is constant competition for user engagement.

 Tie this back to the 2 types of keywords, information is people with time.
 Commercial is people, get to the point.